tomasol/runkins/README.md

 * Should exitted child process be kept around until State/Stop RPC is called (once)?

 ### Security
 * Use a simple authorization scheme.
+DoS prevention - limits for RPCs per user

 ### Streaming
 * Should stdout,err automatically be buffered or waited until stream RPC is called?